martinlugton/martinlugton.github.io/_posts/2025-03-17-AI-for-good-specialisation.md

 Ubenwa Health created an app to detect signs of asphyxia from a baby’s cry.
 It uses an algorithm trained on a labelled dataset of labelled cry recordings, to output ‘healthy’ or ‘not healthy’.
 They used a large and diverse dataset, with input from Brazil, Canada and Nigeria.

-The average number of premature deaths from air pollution globally each year is similar to the number of annual deaths from covid at the peak of the pandemic.
+-The average number of premature deaths from air pollution globally each year is similar to the number of annual deaths from covid at the peak of the pandemic.

-The death rate due to air pollution is 50% higher today than 20 years ago.
+-The death rate due to air pollution is 50% higher today than 20 years ago.

-98% of urban areas in developing countries don’t meet accepted air quality standards Every $1 invested in preventing air pollution has an estimated $30 benefit
+-98% of urban areas in developing countries don’t meet accepted air quality standards

+-Every $1 invested in preventing air pollution has an estimated $30 benefit

 The type of air pollution that causes the most deaths globally is particulate matter less than 2 microns in diameter (“PM 2.5”).